‘The Americans’ gets going-away present from Globes

 The three-time Globe winner hoisted his trophy and said, “alte kacker,” using a Yiddish phrase that means “old man.”

+“The Kominsky Method” also won best television series — musical or comedy.

+FX’s “The Assassination of Gianni Versace: American Crime Story” was also a double winner Sunday, taking home two similar awards it picked up at last year’s Emmys: best television limited series and best supporting actor for Darren Criss.

-Patricia Arquette won the Globe for best actress in a TV miniseries for playing the prison employee Joyce “Tilly” Mitchell, who helped two prisoners escape from a New York state penitentiary, in the Showtime adaptation “Escape at Dannemora.”
+Rachel Brosnahan won her second consecutive Globe for best actress in a TV comedy for Amazon’s “The Marvelous Mrs. Maisel,” while Patricia Arquette won the Globe for best actress in a TV miniseries for playing the prison employee Joyce “Tilly” Mitchell, who helped two prisoners escape from a New York state penitentiary, in the Showtime adaptation “Escape at Dannemora.”
 Her director, Ben Stiller, gave her the award.

 “I love Ben Stiller,” she said.